 There are two main categories of Hh: primary idiopathic hyperhidrosis and secondary hyperhidrosis.

 Patients with Hh can have excessive sweating either over localized areas (called focal areas) or over the entire body (generalized).
-Typically, primary idiopathic hyperhidrosis is focal in nature while secondary hyperhidrosis is more likely to manifest as generalized sweating.
+Primary idiopathic hyperhidrosis is bilateral and focal in nature while secondary hyperhidrosis is more likely to manifest as generalized sweating.

-Focal areas commonly affected by primary Hh include the soles, palms, axillae, craniofacial region, groin, buttocks, or other distinct body regions.
-Combinations of focal areas are commonly seen.
+Focal areas commonly affected by primary Hh include the soles, palms, axillae, craniofacial region, groin, buttocks.
+Other distinct bilateral body regions may be affected in combination with these, indeed, combinations of focal areas are commonly seen.
 For example, research shows that 81% of axillary hyperhidrosis sufferers indicate that they sweat excessively from three or more additional focal areas.

 Based on data published in 2016, there are approximately 15.3 million individuals (or 4.8% of the population) living with hyperhidrosis (Hh) in the U.S.